 Everything from jet lag to social media to an eventful weekend full of late nights (otherwise known as social jet lag) can wreak havoc on your circadian rhythm — that natural schedule your body keeps when it comes to sleep.
 Once your schedule is off, it can seem next to impossible to get it back on track.
-But new research out of University of Colorado-Boulder found all it takes to get your body back in sync with a more natural sleep schedule is a weekend of camping.
+But research out of University of Colorado-Boulder found all it takes to get your body back in sync with a more natural sleep schedule is a weekend of camping.

-ONE WEEKEND, NATURAL LIGHT ONLY
+ONE WEEKEND WITH ONLY NATURAL LIGHT

 To find out how natural light affects our circadian clocks (the natural timing mechanism we all have to control our circadian rhythms), researchers at UC-Boulder’s Sleep and Chronobiology Lab, led by Dr. Ken Wright, took participants out into the woods for a weekend of camping sans all electrical lighting.
 “There were no electronic devices, no flashlights.
 Just the sun and campfire,” explains Ellen Stothard, a recent graduate of UC-Boulder who co-authored the study.